 Financial Tools / Budget Calculators

-The budget calculator has two parts, the income section and the expenses section.
-Both parts of the budget calculator are essential to preparing the budget.
+The budget calculator has two parts, the income section, and the expenses section.
+Both areas of the budget calculator are essential to preparing the budget.
 We use a separate income budget calculator to stress the need to calculate the amount available to spend before you decide how much you should allocate to spend.
-This is vital.
-I repeat, before you use the budget calculator, ensure you identify and agree goals you plan to do in the period.
-Then, you need to develop supporting plans you think you will follow to do these goals.
+This procedure is vital.
+I repeat, before you use the budget calculator, ensure you identify and agree on goals you plan to do in the period.
+Then, you need to develop supporting plans you think you will follow to do these targets.

 You do not need to finish using this budget calculator for your entire budget in one session.
 Save the budget computation form data to the file generated automatically: "expenses.mgm."
 You can view this file only by clicking the "Restore Saved Work" button below.
 Develop the habit of saving the result of the budget calculator (budget computation forms) before clicking the Create Worksheet.

-SO what is budgeting?
-Before you start to use this budget calculator to prepare your budget, let us review quickly budgets and budgeting.
+So what is budgeting?
+Before you start to use this budget calculator to prepare your budget, let us review budgets and budgeting quickly.
 A budget is a spending plan; your best estimate of resources—time, talents and money—you are likely to need during a specific future period to do specific goals.
-A budget is a freeing tool without which you stumble along and advertisements dictate how you spend.
-A budget starts with God's goal(s), followed by plan(s)—steps to do His goal(s).
-The budget quantifies this plan, and helps identify potential gaps and opportunities during the budget period, so you might plan to remove gaps, and seize opportunities.
-Many people fear the word budget, that's why we refer to it often as a spending plan, a guide, not a straitjacket but a key part of PEACE Budgetary Control that begins with setting goals.
+A budget is a freeing tool without which you stumble along, and advertisements dictate how you spend.
+A budget starts with God's goal(s), followed by a plan(s)—steps to do His goal(s).
+The budget quantifies this plan and helps identify potential gaps and opportunities during the budget period, so you might plan to remove gaps, and seize opportunities.
+Many people fear the word budget, that's why we refer to it often as a spending plan, a guide, not a straitjacket but a vital part of PEACE Budgetary Control that begins with setting goals.